• Mental Health

 Unlike other mental health disorders, experts do not view medication as a successful method of treating persistent complex bereavement disorder.
 The research looking at the benefits of medication for PCBD is limited, and currently, there is little evidence that shows any medications help significantly.2

-How to Get Help for Persistent Complex Bereavement Disorder
+How to Get Help For Persistent Complex Bereavement Disorder

 Getting help for persistent complex bereavement disorder is a simple process.
 Find the nearest mental or physical health professional and communicate your concerns in person or over the phone.
 If they cannot address your symptoms and situations, they will refer you to an experienced professional.